 What inspired you to move into fashion design?

 ‘I enjoy wearing sarees, and that’s how I started designing them — it’s as simple as that.
 I operate under the belief that anything I design should be something I would wear.
 And I believe inspiration can come from anywhere.
 The starting point can be a color, or nature…or even road signs!
 You just need to be receptive enough to find beauty in what you see.

 I love that you can buy a saree in any part of India and it will have a character and charm all its own.
 Woven sarees are very special and beautiful.
 Personally, I like sarees from Chennai.
 The South Indian temple saree is something else!’

 Given your hectic schedule, how do you manage to get away from it all?

-‘I’m a spontaneous traveller, and always will be, though becoming a mum has made it a little harder.
+‘I’m a spontaneous traveler, and always will be, though becoming a mum has made it a little harder.
 But spur-of-the-moment trips are the best and most fun.

 My husband [director Raj Kaushal], son, and I try to take a trip twice a year, even if it’s only a tiny vacation each time.
 Usually, we’ll go somewhere during the winter break and somewhere in the summer.
 But otherwise, when work takes me to a new location, I purposefully stay on a day or two extra to really see the place.
 I’ve seen a lot of the world because of work!’

 Is there a vacation destination in India that’s particularly special to you?

 ‘The destination that’s most special to me is Leh [in Jammu and Kashmir state].
 I visited a few months ago, when I drove a truck from Manali to Leh and onwards for a reality show called IRT: India’s Deadliest Roads.
 The sights, the views, the mountains, and the terrain are like nothing I’ve ever seen before.
 I feel so blessed to have had a chance to see and experience the beauty of that land so closely.